1948 United States Senate elections

 The 1948 United States Senate elections were held concurrently with the election of Democratic President Harry S. Truman for a full term.
 The 32 seats of Class 2 were contested in regular elections, and one special election was held to fill a vacancy.
-Truman campaigned against an "obstructionist" Congress that had blocked many of his initiatives, and additionally, the U.S. economy recovered from the postwar recession of 1946–1947 by election day.
+Truman campaigned against an "obstructionist" Congress that had blocked many of his initiatives, and additionally, the U.S. economy had recovered from the post-World War II Recession of 1945 by election day.
+The decline in government spending at the end of World War II had led to an enormous drop in gross domestic product, making this technically a recession.
+This was the result of demobilization and the shift from a wartime economy to a peacetime economy.
+The post-war years were unusual in a number of ways (unemployment was never high), and this era may be considered a "sui generis end-of-the-war recession".

 Thus, Truman was rewarded with a Democratic gain of nine seats in the Senate, enough to give them control of the chamber.
 This was the first time since 1936 that Democrats posted a net gain of seats in the chamber.
-This was the last time until 2020 that Democrats flipped a chamber of Congress in a presidential election cycle.